zumaad/routeplanner/README.md

 you've got the backend up and running

 <h1><b>/database</b></h1>
-contains or mongo client that is used by the backend service (backend/api.py) to query mongodb.
+contains our mongo client that is used by the backend service (backend/api.py) to query mongodb.

 <h1><b>/data</b></h1>